top of page

 "I had a family member diagnosed as being on the spectrum about 20 years ago.
 While dealing with the family situation I developed the hypothesis that electronic screen viewing is a trigger for ASD.
 I decided to conduct research on the topic myself so that parents, in particular, become better informed about the risks concerning screens and ASD." - Michael Waldman, Ph.D.
 Cornell University.

-Options for Impact
+Options for Change

 includes:

-•Live appearance + Q&A with parents, early interventionists and/or screen time researchers
+Live appearance + Q&A with parents, early interventionists and/or screen time researchers

 •Virtual encore expanding your reach beyond event day